a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 Think about the kind of data that nobody ever thinks about, e.g. categories, subcategories etc. Losing these things would be seriously irritating.

-Note, also, that, if a table exists in the dev instance but not in production, you won't always be able to apply a preserver/exclusion.
+Note, also, that, if a table or field exists in the dev instance but not in production, you won't always be able to apply a preserver/exclusion.
 This data needs to be exported as XML and then re-imported after the clone.

 #### 3. Clean up useless update sets in all target instances